History of African presence in London: 16th century

 The population density of Africans in 16th-century London is poorly understood.
 Due to the proliferation of documentation in the Tudor and Stuart periods, we know that Africans were present in most of the noble courts of this century.
-For example, Catherine of Aragon's most trusted Lady-in-waiting Catalina des Cardones was Ethiopian and in a Morganatic marriage with an African bow-maker named Oviedo.

 An African trumpeter, John Blanke served King Henry VII and King Henry VIII.
 Blanke is depicted on Westminster tournament roll in 1511, is said to have arrived in England with Catherine of Aragon in 1501, although a document from June 1488, lists a person named John Blank, a footman already in service of Henry VII.

 Documentation from the court of Queen Elizabeth I concerning the Baskerville campaign of 1595–96, documents a substantial number of Spanish and African prisoners of war captured in an assault by Sir Francis Drake on a Spanish pearl-fishing settlement in Rio de la Hacha in the Spanish West Indies during the Anglo-Spanish War.
 Later, she traded those prisoners for the return of English prisoners held in Spain and Portugal.
-Elizabeth also employed an African court dancer named Lucy Negro who later became an infamous madam who ran a licentious house (brothel) in Clerkenwell, north-east London and is considered one of the candidates to have been the inspiration for the Dark Lady of Shakespeare's sonnets.
+Elizabeth also employed an African court dancer named Lucy Negro who later became an infamous madam who ran a licentious house (brothel) in Clerkenwell, north London and is considered one of the candidates to have been the inspiration for the Dark Lady of Shakespeare's sonnets.

 Aside from presence within the courts, parish documentation also establishes that African people were embedded in all echelons of London society, Reasonable Blackman a silk weaver who likely emigrated from the Netherlands, lived in Southwark around 1579–1592.
 Mary Fillis, a daughter of a basket weaver from Morocco, came to London around 1583–84 and ended up a seamstress from East Smithfield.
 Prince Dederi Jaquoah, the son of King Caddi-biah who ruled of a kingdom in modern Liberia was baptised in London on New Year's Day 1611 and lived as a merchant.